 - Cracked lips

 - Burns on fingers

-- Presence of coke cans/glass pipes/other paraphernalia
+- Presence of coke cans, glass pipes or other smoking paraphernalia

 - Preoccupation with getting high